Please Click Below

 St .Joseph School adheres to the nutritional standards of The National School Lunch Program (NSLP) and School Breakfast Program (SBP).
 The kitchen staff prepares nutritionally balanced meals with kid friendly appeal.
 The goal of our cafeteria is to provide meals that are , lower in sodium, sugar and additives, while increasing whole grains, fruits, dark green vegetables and legumes.

 Breakfast is served daily from 7:30am to 7:55 am.
+Use the link at the left to pre-order online.
 Students may choose from option A or option B. 3 choices from the offerings must be made including one fruit or juice.
 Additional servings are not available.
 If a student arrives later than 7:55 am and needs breakfast, he/she should notify a teacher or the kitchen manager on duty.
 Cost is $1.85.
 Children qualifying for free meal program breakfast will be free, children qualifying for the reduced meal program cost will be $0.05.
 Please try our breakfast program.
 The children love it!

-Nutritional information is available upon request from the Cafeteria Director at
+Nutritional information is available upon request from the Food Service Director via email at

 New NSLP nutritional guidelines implemented